-The oscilloscope image shows the traces from a test with a real cap-XX supercapacitor.
-This was a 0.25F, $40\text{m}\Omega$ device, type GS204.
+The oscilloscope image shows the traces from a test with a cap-XX supercapacitor.
+This was a 0.25F, $40m\Omega$ device, type GS204.
 (Smaller devices are also available.)
-The source voltage (V{CC}) was modeled with a 3.3V supply and 200mΩ source impedance.
+The source voltage (V{CC}) was modeled with a 3.3V supply and $200m\Omega$ source impedance.
 A 33Ω resistor was used to create the 100mA continuous load, and an electronic load imposed a 1.65A pulse for 0.577ms every 4.616ms, to simulate a class 8 (1-slot) transmission.
-The traces (top to bottom) are source voltage. load voltage, current drawn from host and current drawn by the GPRS/GSM module.
+The traces (top to bottom) are source voltage, load voltage, current drawn from host and current drawn by the GPRS/GSM module.
 (Zero for CH3 is the bottom graticule).
-Note that the host current does not exceed the 0.5A specification.
+Note that the host current reaches only about 500mA.
 It is higher than the value predicted above (when ignoring resistances), but this is to be expected when taking source resistance and supercapacitor ESR into account.
-In a real application, one of the cap-XX supercapacitors with a lower ESR (or a custom-designed type) would be used, to allow for some headroom and/or to support a transmitter that drew a higher current.
-When simulating this example with the cap-XX spreadsheet, the source current exceeds the specified value.
-This is because the lab test benefited from stray inductance and resistance in the supply leads and in the current-limiter, which result in more current being drawn from the supercapacitor than approximate calculations or modeling would suggest.
+If additional headroom was required in a real application, or if the transmitter drew a higher current, one of the cap-XX supercapacitors with a lower ESR (or a custom-designed type) would be used.
+When simulating this example with the cap-XX spreadsheet, the source current did not exceed the specified value.
 Both testing and simulation should be performed, to confirm that the design meets the specifications.

-The table below contains examples of cap-XX supercapacitors that would work in the above example without exceeding the 0.5A limit, with the maximum load currents shown.
+The table below contains examples of cap-XX supercapacitors that would work in the above example without exceeding the 0.606A limit, with the maximum load currents shown.
 Two devices in series are required when using those with 2.3V ratings.
 (Contact cap-XX for information on voltage balancing.)
 Besides the standard devices, cap-XX is able to manufacture products to custom designs as well, when required.